Preparing for online submission: Turnitin Assignment Checklist

 You will often be provided with the opportunity to submit a draft, and then resubmit the final version of your assignment before the Due Date.
 If you are provided with this opportunity, take advantage of it and make a practice submission, to test the process.

-Remember: There is a 24 hour delay in the generation of the similarity report when you re-submit your work to the same assignment.
+Remember: There is a 24 hour delay in the generation of the similarity report if you re-submit your work more than three times to the same assignment.

 To check the settings for your Turnitin Assignment, after clicking the ‘View / Complete’ link, click on the information icon next to the title of the assignment in the Assignment Inbox: